Can You Feel The Love Tonight: A Pictorial Analysis of a Sex Scene That Wasn’t There When You Were Six

 And Simba’s like, “But you don’t understand.
 We grew up together.
 We’re just gonna go and catch up on old times.”

 And Simba’s like, “I totally won’t abandon you.
 Look, she’s totally cool.
 We’re just gonna go talk.”
-And Timon’s just hating her for no reason, like she just kicked his baby down a flight of stairs.
+And Timon’s just hating her for no reason, like she just kicked a child down a flight of stairs.

 Because he’s all like, “If you got something to say to him, you can say it in front of us!
 Right, Simba?”

-And Simba’s all like, “Yeah — what had happened was — you guys better leave us alone for a little bit.”
+And Simba’s all like, “Yeah… see, what had happened was — you guys better leave us alone for a little bit.”

 And Timon begrudgingly goes aside with Pumba.
 And it’s like them going to wait by the bar, angrily watching their boy abandon them from afar: